New Hampshire

 Online sports betting in The Granite State

 House Bill 480 legalized sports betting in New Hampshire in 2019, but the state soon signed two more bills into law in 2021.
-One of the bills, HB 330, allowed residents to place in-game wagers, which was not offered initially when sports betting was legalized.
+One of the bills, HB 330, allowed residents to place in-game wagers, a feature not initially offered when sports betting was legalized.

 Sports betting in NH operates in three tiers: tier one includes pre-game wagers, tier two includes in-game wagers, and tier three includes all bets not included in the first two tiers.
 Tier three essentially allows the New Hampshire Lottery to offer its own bets through lottery retailers, but it hasn’t acted on this up to this point.

 After the sports betting bill was signed, DraftKings Sportsbook approached the New Hampshire Lottery with a unique proposal to monopolize the state’s sports betting market.
-This was just one of 13 proposals that the NH Lottery would receive, but in the words of the Godfather, DraftKings gave them an offer they couldn’t refuse.
+This was just one of 13 proposals the NH Lottery received, but, in the words of the Godfather, DraftKings gave them an offer they couldn’t refuse.

 Sportsbook app